vaaniGO/ICSLang/README.md

 > - A main-tag MUST have all its sub-tags, even if they are empty.
 This is to ensure that the document is well-structured and complete.
 > - **Comments** are started using `//`.

-Note: A line with an open tag (e.g. requires: ) should contain the tag only.
-Start writing the content from the next line onwards.
-Note: Currently 'newline' is only supported in 'proof', specifically 'induction'.
+Note: Currently 'newline' (i.e. different lines appearing on different lines in the compiled version) is only supported in 'proof', specifically 'induction', and 'blueprint'.
 The other sections will soon support newlines.

 ## Header Block